 Bhutan is also known as the paradise for trekkers and the person who loves nature considers Bhutan as the best place to roam around.
-About 72.5% of the country is covered by forest is home for rare and endangered flora and fauna.
+About 72.5% of the country is covered by forest and is home to rare and endangered flora and fauna.

-The country with a strong hold in Mahanaya Buddhism offers peace and teaching to 700,000 people.
-The country is a combination of old and new life style and has remain distant from the world for a very long period.
-It is gradually opening for the modern world with a touch of ancient traditions.
+The country with a stronghold in Vajrayana Buddhism offers peace and teaching to over 700,000 people.
+The country is a combination of old and new lifestyles and has remained distant from the world for a very long period.
+It is gradually opening to the modern world with a touch of ancient traditions.

 - Land area: 38,394 square kilometers